aye-ron98/UserGuide/docs/index.md

 # Introduction

-Hello 👋, this guide will walk you through the steps for a proper set up of your Visual Studio Code for your programming career.
-The aim is to help you introduce you to basic functions that are essential for staring your first project!
+Hello 👋, this guide will walk you through the steps for a proper set up of your Visual Studio Code application for your programming career.
+The aim is to introduce you to basic functions that are essential for staring your first project!

 ## Intended Users